picnixz/picnixz/README.md

 - __**Web**__: Typescript (Angular) or PHP for backend, HTML/CSS/SCSS and Angular for frontend.
 - __**Black magic**__: Bash, PARI/GP, TeX/LaTeX.

-I am currently a maintainer of [Sphinx](https://github.com/sphinx-doc/sphinx) and I sporadically contribute to CPython.
+I am currently a maintainer of [Sphinx](https://github.com/sphinx-doc/sphinx) and a member of the [CPython](https://github.com/python/cpython) triage team.
 My hobbies are music, video games, animes, JP/CN/KR novels and mangas.

 ### about:publications